Close Menu

 Overall, then, is the Galaxy S4 a blistering revolution that’s going to shake up the smartphone market?
 Not really.
 It is, though, a refinement and an evolution of the S3 – it might not do anything mind-blowingly different, but it’ll ensure Samsung has a nifty and competitive offering well into the next generation of smartphones.

-About Tushar Thakur
+Tushar Thakur

 Tushar is founder of Xtendedview.
 He love to experiments on different gadgets, software/apps.
 He is professional blogger and Internet marketer.
 He is Interested in electronics and computers, Internet technology, Search Engine Optimization, Internet Marketing.
 Running online business and Blogs

-How to create hidden files on Android
+How to Hide Your Files on Android

 I don’t think so.. because the s4 is nothing new… little bit more power that’s all..
 I think the new HTC One is much better in direct comparison..